Origins of the Qin

 Yang Yuanzheng: Dragon's Roar, Chinese Literati Musical Instruments in the Freer and Sackler Collections.
 Hirmer Publishers/Freer Gallery, 2020.

-1. (The upper instrument above; larger image) From the 曾侯乙墓 tomb of Marquis Yi of Zeng (433 BCE; 隨縣擂鼓墩 Leigudun, Suixian, Hubei); 10 strings, length 67cm (ca. 26")
+1. (The upper instrument above; larger image) From the 曾侯乙墓 tomb of Marquis Yi of Zeng (433 BCE; 隨縣擂鼓墩 Leigudun, Suixian, Hubei, about 150 km northwest of Wuhan); 10 strings, length 67cm (ca. 26")

 As the first one unearthed it is the one most commonly depicted; see, for example, in the film Hero

-2. (The middle instrument; larger image) From 湖北棗陽九連墩2號墓 Jiuliandun, Zaoyang, Hubei, Tomb #2 (4th c.
+2. (The middle instrument; larger image) From 湖北棗陽九連墩2號墓 Jiuliandun, Zaoyang, Hubei (about 220 km northwest of Wuhan), Tomb #2 (4th c.
 BCE); 10 strings, length 72 cm (ca.29").

 This heavily ornamented instrument was unearthed in 2002 at Jiuliandun ("Nine Mounds in a Row"), an archeological site south of Zaoyang city in Hubei near its border with Henan.
 Today it is in the Hubei museum.
 Height 7.5 cm, width 25 cm.
-Yang Yuanzheng, pp.41, has an extensive description of the ornaments; perhaps most interesting is his description of the phoenix and dragon motifs on the top, suggesting a possible connection to the phoenix and dragon sound holes on the bottom of the modern qin (I have not seen any image of the bottom of the Jiuliandun instrument).
+Yang Yuanzheng, pp.41, has an extensive description of the ornaments; perhaps most interesting is his description of the phoenix and dragon motifs on the top, suggesting a possible connection to the phoenix and dragon sound holes on the bottom of the classical qin (I have not seen any image of the bottom of the Jiuliandun instrument).

-4. (Larger image) From 郭店 Guodian, tomb #3 (3rd C. BCE; near 荊門市郭店 Jingmen, Hubei); 7 strings, length 82.1cm (ca. 32")
+4. (Larger image) From 郭店 Guodian, tomb #3 (3rd C. BCE; near 荊門市郭店 Jingmen, Hubei, about 200 km west of Wuhan); 7 strings, length 82.1cm (ca. 32")

 The Guodian link concerns Guodian bamboo slips; these apparently include one that mentions a "周公之琴舞 Zhou Gong zhi Qin Wu (Qin Dance of Zhou Gong); if so it is one of the rare mentions of qin in any Chu document.